April 2006

 CONTENT:

 This project is a joint effort of George Mason University's Center for History and New Media and the University of New Orleans, in partnership with the Smithsonian Institution.
-It features first-hand accounts, on-scene images, blog postings, and podcasts that create a digital record of Hurricanes Katrina, Rita and Wilma. |
+It features first-hand accounts, on-scene images, blog postings, and podcasts that create a digital record of Hurricanes Katrina, Rita, and Wilma.

 SITE DESIGN:

-This interactive site is very well designed and interesting easily navigated.
+This interactive site is very well-designed, interesting, and easily navigated.
 The top navigation bar offers access to the major areas of the site.
-Users can also jump right to the map or the forms for adding content from graphic links on the main page.
-The site is also fully searchable by keyword. |
+Using the graphic links on the main page, visitors can also jump right to the forms for adding content.
+The site is also fully searchable by keyword.

 REVIEW: